This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 Make It Now:

-- Add the oil, vinegar, cilantro/parsley, chili powder, garlic powder, dried oregano, ground cumin, salt and pepper to a gallon-sized freezer bag, seal, and shake.
-Either seal and refrigerate until ready to use, OR add 1.5-2 pounds chicken to the bag, seal, and squish around to make sure the chicken is covered in marinade.
+- Make the Marinade: Add the oil, vinegar, cilantro/parsley, chili powder, garlic powder, dried oregano, ground cumin, salt, pepper, optional red pepper flakes, and chicken to a gallon-sized freezer bag.
+Seal and squish around to make sure the chicken is covered in marinade and everything is combined.
 (Freezing instructions begin here.)

-- Place the bag in the refrigerator for at least 2 hours and up to 24 hours.
+- Marinate Chicken: Place the bag in the refrigerator for at least 2 hours and up to 24 hours.